jeffreylanters/unity-nest-utilities-client/README.md

 public RequestBuilder<ModelType> Random ();
 ```

-## Adding Middlware
+## Adding Middleware

-Out of the box the CrudService will supplement your extended class with a basic HTTP service to execute your calls.
+Out of the box the CrudService will supplement your extended class with a basic methods to execute your calls.
 In a lot of cases you'll want to and define headers to send along with your requests.

 You can extend this behaviour by creating a new MiddleWare class which exposes a set of build in middleware methods.
 In this new class it is possible to override abstract methods which help you tailor the middleware with ease.